d4n3sh/thedaneshproject/content/posts/2008-08-07-high-res-skate-video.md

 Awesome high-res shate video I stumbled onto today.
 Enjoy.

-It&#8217;s available in HD too if you have the bandwidth.
+It's available in HD too if you have the bandwidth.